 Duplicate line or selection

 One of the ways of creating a code element similar to an existing one (for example, a new method overload or a new auto-implemented property) is cloning the existing element with copy-paste and then editing the clone.

-ReSharper helps you streamline the cloning part — with a single keystroke Ctrl+D the cloned code is inserted right after the original.
+ReSharper helps you streamline the cloning part — with a single keystroke Control+D the cloned code is inserted right after the original.

 Duplicate the current line or selection

-- If you want to clone a line, set the caret at this line line.
+If you want to clone a line, place the caret at this line line.
 To clone an arbitrary piece of code, select it in the editor.

-If you have duplicated a selection, the selection stays at the clone.
-If necessary, you can press Ctrl+Shift+Alt and then use arrow keys to move the clone to the desired position.
+If you have duplicated a selection, the selection stays at the duplicate.
+If necessary, you can press Ctrl+Shift+Alt and then use arrow keys to move the duplicate to the desired position.

 This feature is supported in the following languages and technologies: